 - 1. Enter Command Mode: <Left Control> + <Left Shift> + <F10> - 2.
 Enter the Elo Calibration command: <Left Control> + <F5> - 3.
-The KB LEDs will flash twice and then stay lit. - 4.
+The KB LEDs will flash twice and then and then light (after a further 1.5 secs). - 4.
 Touch the Elo screen once right in the UPPER LEFT-HAND CORNER (within 10 seconds). - 5.
 The KB LEDs will clear. - 6.
-After a second the KB LEDs will flash twice and stay lit. - 7.
+After a second the KB LEDs will flash twice and then light (after a further 1.5 secs). - 7.
 Touch the Elo screen once right in the LOWER RIGHT-HAND CORNER (within 10 seconds). - 8.
-The KB LEDs will clear and then flash twice after a second if the calibration was successful. - 9.
+The KB LEDs will clear and then flash twice after two seconds if the calibration was successful. - 9.
 The extender will now quit Command Mode. - 10.
 The touch screen is now calibrated and any reversed axes are automatically adjusted. - You only need to perform the above operation once.
 The settings are saved in EEPROM. - If you want to connect further touch screens then all touch screens MUST be the same model. - You should re-calibrate whenever you register additional (or replacement) generic HID devices. - If there were any problems during calibration the extender will quit Command Mode and resume normal operation after the time-out period.